imran3/ui-components/README.md

-# UI Components: a set of simple, custom and reausable components for React.
+# UI Components

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This library contains a set of simple, custom and reusable components for React.

 ## Available Scripts